toolleeo/cli-apps/README.md

 * [forgit](https://github.com/wfxr/forgit) - A utility tool powered by fzf for using git interactively.
 * [fossil](https://fossil-scm.org/) - A simple, high-reliability, distributed software configuration management system with these advanced features: project management, built-in web interface, friendly self-hosting, simple networking, all-in-one standalone executable, and much more.
 * [gee](https://github.com/human37/gee) - CLI repository manager and automation tool written in rust.
+* [Gistup](https://github.com/mbostock/gistup) - Create a gist from terminal, then use git to update it.
 * [git](https://git-scm.com/) - The winner across all the existing file versioning tools; distributed versioning; fully controllable from the command-line; plenty of configuration and usage options; behind a number of related project that leverage git as backend.
 * [git-annex](https://git-annex.branchable.com/) - Manages files with `git`, without checking the file contents into git; very useful to manage large/binary files.
+* [git-extras](https://github.com/tj/git-extras) - Little git extras like git-ignore, git-setup, git-changelog, git-release, git-effort and more.
 * [git-peek](https://github.com/Jarred-Sumner/git-peek) - git peek is the fastest way to open a remote git repository in your local text editor.
 * [git-stats](https://github.com/IonicaBizau/git-stats) - Local git statistics including GitHub-like contributions calendars.
 * [Gitea](https://gitea.com/) - Single binary self-hosted Git service.